dmbarbour/glas/docs/GlasApps.md

 * 'rpc' - Transactional inter-process communications.
 Multiple calls in one transaction.
 Callback via algebraic effects.
 * 'gui' - Like an immediate-mode GUI.
 Reflective - renders without commit.
 See [Glas GUI](GlasGUI.md).
 * 'switch' - First transaction in new code after live update.
 Old code runs until successful switch.
-* 'settings' - (pure) influences runtime configuration when computing application-specific runtime options.
+* 'settings' - influences integration of the application, e.g. adapters and some runtime options.

 The transactions will interact with the runtime - and through it the underlying systems - with an algebraic effects API.
 Unfortunately, most external systems - filesystem, network, FFI, etc. - are not transactional.
 We resolve this by buffering operations to run between transactions.
 But there are a few exceptions: application state, remote procedure calls, and a convenient escape hatch for safe, cacheable operations like HTTP GET.

 ## Application State

 Applications receive access to a database with support for atomic transactions, structured data, and content-addressed storage.
-Portions of this database may be persistent and shared with other applications.
-I propose to structure this as a key-value database with abstract, runtime-scoped keys.
-A subset of keys are *ephemeral*, thus referring to runtime memory and permitting runtime-scoped data (including keys).
-In the persistent database, we're limitied to plain old data, but we can still model *arcs* between things.
+I propose a key-value database in this role.
+The root database may be persistent and shared with other applications.
+A subset of keys are ephemeral, bound to runtime memory and permitting runtime-scoped data (including keys).
+We can further support transaction-scoped data, serving a role similar to thread-local storage.
+In the persistent database, we're limited to plain old data.

 A viable API: